sandyjmacdonald/tf-data-science-induction/coding-standards.md

 * Use Visual Studio Code as your IDE of choice
 * Maintain codebases with Git and GitHub
 * Use the Ruff formatter/linter to standardise your code and conform with PEP 8
+* Use uv for developing and managing Python codebases

 ## VS Code - Our IDE of Choice for Developing Code